pawelzeja098/Flask-Web-App-for-Video-Editing-and-Transcription/README.md

 - Wisualize subtitles in trim range
 - Save trimmed video with subtitles and audio
 - Video viewer in thread
+- Generate transcription using Whisper-AI (working in independent thread)

 ---